NUSTEM-UK/Tech-Wishing-Well/README.md

     git clone https://github.com/ThinkPhysics/Tech-Wishing-Well

 The main script assumes the existence of an output directory in your user home, so `mkdir ~/output` to create that.
-Now, the script you need is in `WishingWell_Image/`, so `cd` there and:
+The script you need is in `WishingWell_Image/`, so `cd` there and:

     python wishingwell_image.py *filename_prefix*